staticxterm/beanie/docs/tutorial/update_and_delete.md

 )
 ```

+## Response Type

+For the object methods `update` and `upsert`, you can use the `response_type` parameter to specify the type of response.

+The options are:
+- `UpdateResponse.UPDATE_RESULT` - returns the result of the update operation.
+- `UpdateResponse.NEW_DOCUMENT` - returns the newly updated document.
+- `UpdateResponse.OLD_DOCUMENT` - returns the document before the update.

 ## Deleting documents

 Deleting objects works just like updating them, you simply call `delete()` on the found documents: